fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

     response.filter_content

-As you might have noticed, event names contain a verb to indicate that it relates to something that happens.
+As you might have noticed, event names contain a verb to indicate that they relate to something that happens.

 The Dispatcher
 --------------

-The dispatcher is the object responsible for connecting the listeners and calling them whenever an event is notified.
+The dispatcher is the object responsible for maintaining a register of listeners and calling them whenever an event is notified.

 By default, the dispatcher class is `sfEventDispatcher`: